microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/bring-your-own-channel/README.md

 ## How To

 - Download the source code.
-- Open `Microsoft.OmniChannel.Connector.Sample.sln` in visual studio.
+- Open `Microsoft.OmniChannel.Connector.Sample.sln` in Visual Studio 2017 or above.
 - Fill following values in the appsettings.json file under `RelayProcessorSettings`.

     | Key | Value |